 Rolfing was developed by Dr. Ida Rolf and is a method of physical manipulation of the body's myofascial system over a series of sessions with the goal of realigning the body and improving posture.
 Each session in the Series deals with a key area of the body.

-Let's find someone near you, just enter your postcode/town below...
+Let's find rolfing near you, just enter your postcode/town below...

 For example Session 2 deals with the feet, Session 5 the front line of the body, Session 7 the neck.
 The effect is cumulative and the positive change in the body tends to increase as you move further into the Series.
 This way of treating the body is effective because local areas are treated both specifically and within the context of that area's relationship to the whole body: for example a pain in the back may have its origin in an imbalance in the foot, so it is important to resolve the foot imbalance as well as treating the back directly.

 Rolfing works particularly on fascia, the body's web-like network of connective tissues.
 Fascia can become thickened with injury and dehydrated over time, which can impede the smooth gliding of muscles necessary for comfortable movement.
 Rolfing un-thickens the fascia and rehydrates it, thus potentially improving flexibility and reducing the chronic compensatory imbalances that are caused by injury and repetitive use.
 Reduction of pain is common in Rolfing, especially in key areas such as hips, back, neck and shoulders.
 As the body becomes more balanced and its constituent parts relate better to each other, posture usually improves, sometimes with striking visible changes.